hamzaPixl/hmounir/content/posts/validation/index.md

 ## Route

-Let's add a `POST` route were we are going to caputre to data we want to validate.
-And also respond with the validation errors or if its valid.
+Let's add a `POST` route where we are going to capture to data we want to validate.
+And also respond with the validation errors or if it's valid.

 ```javascript
 app.post('/', (req, res) => {